Dr. Gail Murphy

-Dr. Murphy is a professor in UBC’s Department of Computer Science and Associate Dean (Research and Graduate Studies) in the Faculty of Science.
-After completing her B.Sc. at the University of Alberta in 1987, she worked for five years as a software engineer in the Lower Mainland.
-She later pursued graduate studies in computer science at the University of Washington, earning first an M.Sc.
-(1994) and then a Ph.D (1996).
+Dr. Murphy is a professor in UBC’s Department of Computer Science and was formerly Associate Dean (Research and Graduate Studies) in the Faculty of Science.
+After completing her BSc at the University of Alberta in 1987, she worked for five years as a software engineer in the Lower Mainland.
+She later pursued graduate studies in computer science at the University of Washington, earning first an MSc (1994) and then a PhD (1996).

 Dr. Murphy’s research focuses on improving the productivity of software developers and knowledge workers by providing the necessary tools to identify, manage and coordinate the information that matters most for their work.
-She is a Fellow of the Royal Society of Canada and an Association for Computing Machinery (ACM) Distinguished Scientist, as well as co-founder, board member and former Chief Scientist at Tasktop Technologies Incorporated.
+She is a Fellow of the Royal Society of Canada and a Fellow of the Association for Computing Machinery (ACM), as well as co-founder of Tasktop Technologies.